NetApp/netapp-astra-toolkits/examples/fullcluster-backup/README.md

 This is an example on how to protect every namespace on an Astra Control-managed Kubernetes cluster.
 It requires Astra Control 24.02 or greater, and the Kubernetes cluster must be managed through Architecture 3.0.
 It consists of the following files:

-* `./components.yaml`: consists of 1) a Kubernetes service account, cluster role, and cluster role binding which gives the necessary privileges to view and manage Astra Control custom resources, and 2) a Kubernetes cron job which runs the `./protectCluster.py` script
+* `components.yaml`: consists of 1) a Kubernetes service account, cluster role, and cluster role binding which gives the necessary privileges to view and manage Astra Control custom resources, and 2) a Kubernetes cron job which runs the `protectCluster.py` script
-* `./protectCluster.py`: a python script which finds all namespaces not currently protected, and not part of the IGNORE\_NAMESPACES environment variable, and then brings them under management (with hourly, daily, weekly, and monthly protection policies) through Astra Control custom resources
+* `protectCluster.py`: a python script which finds all namespaces not currently protected, and not part of the `IGNORE_NAMESPACES` environment variable, and then brings them under management (with hourly, daily, weekly, and monthly protection policies) through Astra Control custom resources

 ## Setup

-Open up `./components.yaml` and optionally modify the following fields:
+Open up `components.yaml` and optionally modify the following fields:

 * `schedule`: change to your desired CronJob schedule for how frequently you want non-protected namespaces protected (default is every evening at 11pm)
-`ACTOOLKIT_VERSION`: the [actoolkit](https://pypi.org/project/actoolkit/#history) version (must be >=3.0.0) to utilize
+* `ACTOOLKIT_VERSION`: the [actoolkit](https://pypi.org/project/actoolkit/#history) version (must be >=3.0.0) to utilize
 * `IGNORE_NAMESPACES`: the list of namespaces (system or otherwise) that should *not* be protected
 * `BUCKET`: optionally specify the bucket to store the backups and snapshots (if one isn't specified, the first `available` bucket/appVault is used)
 * `BACKUPS_TO_KEEP`: the number of backups to keep for each granularity
 * `SNAPSHOTS_TO_KEEP`: the number of snapshots to keep for each granularity
-* `MINUTE`: the minute to create each backup and snapshot (all granularities)
 * `HOUR`: the hour to create each backup and snapshot (daily, weekly, and monthly granularities)
 * `DAY_OF_WEEK`: the day of the week to create each backup and snapshot (weekly granularity)
 * `DAY_OF_MONTH`: the day of the month to create each backup and snapshot (monthly granularity)